Fun Summer Activities

 Learn a New Craft

 Summer is a great time to learn a crafting platform that you’ve always wanted to try.
-Craftsy offers online classes that will teach you to crochet, create jewelry, paint and more!
-You can find kits for most crafts both online and at your local craft store (think Michaels and Jo-Ann Fabric).
+Youtube has videos for almost anything you can think of, so look around!
+You can find kits for most crafts at places like Joann Fabric, Walmart and Amazon.
 These options allow you to try a craft before investing too much money.
-If you don’t like it, move on to the next thing you want to try!
+If you don’t like it, move on to the next thing you want to try.

 Plan a Garage Sale